 8. Raised Beds for Elevation

 Discover unique desert landscape ideas to create a beautiful, low-maintenance outdoor space.
-Raised beds can offer elevation and structure to your desert garden.
+Raised beds can offer elevation and structure to your desert garden, much like wood slat features bring architectural interest.
 These are perfect for showcasing diverse plant types while improving drainage.
 Construct beds from stone or wood to add architectural interest.
 They make gardening easier and give a polished look.

 9. Shade Structures for Comfort